almasgai/Site/content/posts/wula-alarm.md

 on creating flexible LED panels.
 I thought that waking up would be easier if I could have one of these turn on above my bed in the morning so that I could wake up.
 I estimated that my idea would cheap, feasible, and very useful everyday of my life, plus I might learn something new.
-This is where my quest to waking up earlier easier begins!

 ## Parts List